milasd/nanogenie/README.md

 # nanogenie

-A reproduction of the world model Genie 1 architecture, as reported in the paper (Genie: Generative Interactive Environments)[https://arxiv.org/pdf/2402.15391], but in a much smaller scale.
+A reproduction of the world model Genie 1 architecture, as reported in the paper [Genie: Generative Interactive Environments](https://arxiv.org/pdf/2402.15391), in a smaller scale.

-I intend to reproduce the training process (in a "nano-scale").
+I intend to reproduce the training process (in a "nano-scale") as suggested in the paper appendix.
 For that purpose, I'm first building the following model components w/ PyTorch and uv (for dependency management):

   - I) Latent action model (infers the latent action 𝒂 between each pair of frames)
   - II) Video tokenizer (converts raw video frames into discrete tokens 𝒛)